-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes self-management training, diabetic services and supplies (continued) Non-preferred diabetic test strips and glucometers, diabetic test strips over the Medicare-covered quantity limits and continuous glucose monitors (CGM) require prior authorization. \$0 copay for Medicare- covered diabetes self- management training services.
-Non-preferred diabetic test strips and glucometers, diabetic test strips over the Medicare-covered quantity limits and continuous glucose monitors (CGM) require prior authorization.
-30% coinsurance for Medicare-covered diabetes self- management training services.
-Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Diabetes self-management training, diabetic services and supplies (continued) \$0 copay for Medicare- covered diabetes self- management training services.
+35% coinsurance for Medicare-covered diabetes self-management training services.
+Durable medical equipment (DME) and related supplies 20% coinsurance for 35% coinsurance for (For a definition of durable medical equipment, see Chapter 12 of this document as well as Chapter 3, Section 7 of this document.)
+Medicare-covered durable medical equipment.
+Medicare-covered durable medical equipment.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at BSWHealthPlan.com/Medicare.
-This most recent list of brands, manufacturers, and suppliers is also available on our website at Generally, BSW SeniorCare Advantage Platinum (PPO) covers any DME covered 20% coinsurance for Medicare-covered durable medical equipment.
+Generally, BSW SeniorCare Advantage (PPO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
+However, if you are new to BSW SeniorCare Advantage (PPO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
+(If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 Prior Authorization is required.
 Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance, each month.
 Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in BSW SeniorCare Advantage Platinum (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BSW SeniorCare Advantage Platinum (PPO) is 20% 30% coinsurance for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 30% coinsurance, each month.
+If prior to enrolling in BSW SeniorCare Advantage (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BSW SeniorCare Advantage (PPO) is 20% coinsurance, each month.
+Your cost sharing for Medicare oxygen equipment coverage is 35% coinsurance, each month.
 Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in BSW SeniorCare Advantage Platinum (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BSW SeniorCare Advantage Platinum (PPO) is 30%
+If prior to enrolling in BSW SeniorCare Advantage (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in BSW SeniorCare Advantage (PPO) is 35% coinsurance each month.